Hot Keywords

 Finally, histologic biomarkers have shown prognostic value [Table 2, Supplementary Table 2].
 High levels of CAIX have a demonstrated association with improved DFS (HR = 0.69, P = 0.01), OS (HR = 0.60, P = 0.01), and CSS (HR = 0.69, P = 0.01)[21]; similarly, in a separate study, low levels of CAIX were linked to decreased CSS (HR = 3.10, P < 0.001)[37].
 Additionally, given the complex interplay between T-cells and RCC cancer cells, the infiltration of various areas of tumors by CD8+ T-cells has been examined.
 While higher CD8+ T-cell density in tumor centers and invasive margins has been associated with improved PFS in patients receiving sunitinib, no significant difference was noted amongst patients receiving avelumab plus axitinib[28].
 On the other hand, macrophage infiltration has been associated with poorer OS and PFS in patients receiving anti-angiogenic TKI, though the limited study has examined macrophage infiltration and outcomes with other therapies[38].

 Overall, we found the strongest consensus for serum levels of CAIX[16], COP-NLR[17], CRP[18], s-TATI[19], and VEGF[15,16,20], gene mutations in BAP1[23], CDKN2A[24], CIMP/FH[24], and TERT[23], gene expression of ERV[35,36], and NQO1[24], and histologic expression of CAIX[21,37] and macrophage infiltration[38] as prognostic biomarkers for OS and PFS.
-Tables 1 and 2, Supplementary Table 1 and 2 list all identified data depicting the prognostic value of these biomarkers in predicting PFS, OS, and CSS.
+Tables 1 and 2, Supplementary Table 1 and Supplementary Table 2 list all identified data depicting the prognostic value of these biomarkers in predicting PFS, OS, and CSS.

 PREDICTIVE BIOMARKERS